Google Pixel 9 vs. Pixel 8: Which should you buy?

 (Image credit: Apoorva Bhardwaj / Android Central)

 I still prefer the design of the Pixel 8, and the way the camera bar smoothly flows into the mid-frame is gorgeous.
-Another design change that I'm not onboard with is the flat sides; I've always liked Pixel phones because of the curvy sides, but like most other manufacturers, Google is using flat sides with the Pixel 9 generation.
+Another design change I'm not on board with is the flat sides; I've always liked Pixel phones because of their curvy sides, but like most other manufacturers, Google uses flat sides with the Pixel 9 generation.

-Just like the camera design, I don't see the need for Google to change what is an established design.
-Last year's decision to offer flat panels on both phones while still having a design that curved at the back was absolutely the right move, and with the Pixel 9, it looks like Google is tweaking the design just for the sake of it.
+Just like the camera design, I don't see the need for Google to change what an established design is.
+Last year's decision to offer flat panels on both phones while still having a design that curved at the back was the way to go, and with the Pixel 9, it looks like Google is tweaking the design just for the sake of it.
 It is objectively more difficult to hold and use the Pixel 9 than its predecessor, and you'll need to use the phone with a case.

-The Pixel 8 doesn't have these shortcomings, and it is shorter and lighter than the Pixel 9.
-Of these two devices, the Pixel 8 obviously gets my vote, and it's annoying that Google is now making its phones look closer to iPhones.
+The Pixel 8 has no shortcomings and is shorter and lighter than the Pixel 9 since the latest Pixel measures 152.8 72 x 8.5mm, and the previous model measures 150.5 70.8 x 8.9mm.
+Of these two devices, the Pixel 8 gets my vote, and it isn't very pleasant that Google is now making its phones look closer to iPhones.
+Both models share the same IP68 rating, making them dustproof and waterproof for up to 15 meters for a maximum of 30 minutes.

 Google Pixel 9 vs. Pixel 8: Display